Victorlemaitre/SummerInternship2024/README.md

 ## Introduction:

 The goal of this internship was to get a better neural network for AstraZenecca's Aizynthfinder.
 Aizynthfinder is a retrosynthesis tool meaning it gives you the possible ways you could successively combine available or cheap precursors in order to get a target molecule.
 The results are given as trees, where the leaves are irreducible molecules and the root is the target molecules.
 A successful decomposition is one where all leaves are availables or cheap to get.
 The neural network is used to guide a Monte Carlo tree search by providing likely decompositions of a molecule into smaller parts.

 To train the new model I used [Aizynthtrain](https://github.com/MolecularAI/aizynthtrain/tree/main).
-A collection of routines, pipelines and configurations for the training of Aizynthfinder's models.
+A collection of routines, pipelines and configurations for the training of Aizynthfinder's models (This markdown includes code snippets from the two Aizynthtrain's files I modified the most) .
 The models are trained on a library of known reaction templates (A template essentially captures the gist of a reaction, leaving the non interacting parts as variables) extracted from the US Patent Office (USPTO) dataset.

 ### The main problem :